 When facing disruption, companies must strive to get their operations back on track as soon as possible—and every second counts, as the sooner things can be restored to normal, the fewer costs will be incurred.

 As a prescriptive analytics technology, mathematical optimization automatically delivers solutions—based on the latest available data—that prescribe the best course of action to handle a disruptive event.
 Armed with these solutions, companies can quickly make real-time decisions on how to respond to disruptions and redeploy their resources.

 In these time-sensitive situations, the faster the solver, the better—as the longer it takes to get operations running smoothly again, the higher operating costs will be.

 Another area where the speed of the solver is critical is in conducting scenario analysis.

 Mathematical optimization technologies enable users to generate numerous what-if scenarios, evaluate and compare their potential impact on business operations and objectives, and determine the best courses of action.

-One good example of this is the National Football League (NFL), which utilizes mathematical optimization to automatically create and analyze more than 50,000 possible scheduling scenarios.
-By using the fastest solver on the market today (the Gurobi Optimizer), the NFL – which has a finite period of time to examine various possible schedules and select the best one – can generate a huge pool of high-quality candidate schedules to choose from.
+One good example of this is the National Football League (NFL), which uses mathematical optimization to automatically create and analyze more than 50,000 possible scheduling scenarios.
+With Gurobi, the NFL—which has a finite period of time to examine various possible schedules and select the best one—can generate a huge pool of high-quality candidate schedules to choose from.

-A high-speed solver enables companies to conduct rapid, robust what-if analysis – so that they can explore and evaluate numerous different scenarios and make the best strategic decisions.
+A high-speed solver enables companies to conduct rapid, robust what-if analyses—so that they can explore and evaluate many different scenarios and make the best strategic decisions.

-Indeed, in the future, as the problems in the business world become progressively more complex, the need for faster and better mathematical optimization solver performance will persist – and companies like Gurobi will continue to innovate and improve their technology to meet the challenges of the day.
+I predict that in the coming years, solver speed will continue to be a key consideration for buyers, a critical capability for users, and a chief focus of developers.
+Indeed, as the problems in the business world become progressively more complex, the need for faster and better mathematical optimization solver performance will persist—and companies like Gurobi will continue to innovate and improve their technology to meet the challenges of the day.